pluralsight/guides/in-review/ruby-ruby-on-rails/5-simple-important-tips-for-ruby-on-rails/article.md

 **Concerns**

 I include concerns every time I'm using Rails 4.
-They help ensure things happen in your models, similarly to callbacks, but in a much more cleaner way.
+They help ensure that designated functions actually work in your models.
+In fact, they operate like callbacks do but are often cleaner, since callbacks are commonly overused.

+# Add example here

 **Extract Complex Methods**

 I cannot stress this enough!
-Complex methods are hard to read, they are hell for new developers joining to work on your app.
-They're also hard to maintain and even tougher when you want to add more stuff.
-Splitting complex methods will make your life much easier and will give you better, cleaner more robust code base.
+Complex methods are hard to read, and they are hell for developers new to your app.
+They're also hard to debug and even tougher to expand.
+Splitting complex methods into helper functions will make your life much easier and give you a cleaner, more robust code base.

+# Add example here

 **Lean Controllers**

-So I used to be one of those guys that put everything in the Controllers.
-We've all done it (and sometimes still do it).
-But lean controllers are really important, to maintain speed and stability within your app.
-Refactor everything you can to the model, I bet 40% of your controller code belongs in the model!
+So I used to be one of those guys who put everything into [Controllers](http://www.tutorialspoint.com/ruby-on-rails/rails-controllers.htm).
+Pretty much every Rails user has done this at some point in time (and sometimes still do it).
+But **lean controllers** are really important in maintaining speed and stability within your app.
+Refactor everything you can to the model; from my experience, 30-40% of controller code actually belongs in the model!

 ____________________________